 Making your basement into a clean, healthy, and usable space.

-With spring cleaning and projects upon us the basement becomes a practical priority of the home.
+With spring cleaning and projects upon us, the basement becomes a practical priority of the home.
 Whether finishing it for livable space, waterproofing before the thaw/rain, or spring cleaning, one of the first things that we should be asking is “what is the quality of the air down there?”
-Basements can be disturbed with various common indoor air pollutants.
+Basements can be disturbed by various common indoor air pollutants.

 Volatile Organic Compounds (VOCs)

 VOCs are typically found in the manufacturing process of various items.
 The problem with VOCs is that they off-gas.
 In other words, these gaseous chemicals continue to detach from a product and continue to circulate in the air for months, sometimes even years.